 Tel: 07484 040 691

-- Emailing or speaking to Simon Goodwin, North Central London CCG’s Chief Finance Officer
+- Simon Goodwin, North Central London CCG’s Chief Finance Officer

-- File a report via NHS Counter Fraud Authority's website or call its corruption reporting line on 0800 028 40 60
+- The NHS Counter Fraud Authority via their website or call the corruption reporting line on 0800 028 40 60

 Suspicions of fraud, corruption or bribery should only be reported to those with the appropriate authority to investigate fraud; suspicions of fraud should not be reported to a friend, colleague or your line manager.
 All referrals will be treated in confidence.

-Should you wish seek advice and guidance before reporting a suspicion of fraud, corruption or bribery then you can email Public Concern at Work (PCaW) or call them on 020 7404 6609.
-PCaW is a registered charity that provides employees with advice on whistleblowing.
+Should you wish seek advice and guidance before reporting a suspicion of fraud, corruption or bribery then you can contact Protect via their website or call them on 020 3117 2520.
+Protect is a registered charity that provides employees with advice on whistleblowing.

-The counter fraud team and Islington CCG are committed to the confidentiality of any information reported in relation to a potential offence of fraud, corruption or bribery and therefore any information reported will remain in confidence.
+The counter fraud team and North Central London CCG are committed to the confidentiality of any information reported in relation to a potential offence of fraud, corruption or bribery and therefore any information reported will remain in confidence.
 In some instances you may be asked to provide evidence in court; however the counter fraud team will seek your permission and liaise with you throughout.
 The Public Interest Disclosure Act 1998, provides statutory protection from any repercussions for all members of staff who raise a concern in good faith, using the Whistleblowing Policy.
-For more information on how the organisation will support staff who report suspicions of fraud or bribery please refer to the organisation’s Anti-Fraud and Bribery Policy and Whistleblowing.
+For more information on how the organisation will support staff who report suspicions of fraud or bribery please refer to the CCGs Counter Fraud, Bribery and Corruption Policy and Whistleblowing.

 It’s important that we raise awareness of fraud to ensure everyone is aware of it and the harm it can do.
 You will see various fraud materials throughout the year which should encourage you all to have a conversation about fraud and how we can prevent it.